DMIU-ShELL/MOSAIC/README.md

 The repository is currently developed and maintained by researchers from Loughborough University, Vanderbilt University, UC Riverside, and UT Dallas

 ## Bug Reporting
-If you encounter any bugs using the code or have any questions, please raise an issue in the repository on GitHub.
+Please raise an issue if you encounter any bugs, issues or have any questions.

 ## BibTex
 To cite this work, please use the information below.